-It is important that you follow the full instructions that the physical therapist gives to you.
+At-home exercises are usually the first treatment that a physical therapist may recommend for your back pain.
+If a physical therapist shows you exercise as part of your treatment plan, you need to do them daily if you hope to experience results.
+You must follow the complete instructions that the physical therapist gives to you.
 Follow every part of the treatment plan.
 If you do not abide by the specific instructions and do the exercises accordingly, you may not expect to receive the results you are looking for.
+You could also suffer an injury if you ignore the instructions or attempt to do the injuries in a different way.
 The exercises will not be as effective at improving your condition if you do not follow them correctly.
-It is okay if you skip a day occasionally during your plan, but make sure to do back exercises as much as you can.
-If you have any questions about how to do the exercises properly, reach out to the physical therapist so that they can give you an explanation.
+It is okay if you skip a day occasionally during your plan, but make sure to do back exercises as much as possible.
+Having proper form during your exercises and doing them consistently will lead better to results.
+If you have any questions about how to do the exercises correctly, reach out to the physical therapist so that they can give you an explanation.

 Common Lifestyle Factors that Lead to Back Pain

-Many working adults find themselves sitting relatively still at a desk for 8 or more hours per day.
-Sitting still for extended periods of time is terribly unhealthy for the back and spine.
-At the end of the day – many return home for more sitting and only to repeat the cycle four or five more times in a week.
+Many working adults find themselves sitting relatively still at a desk for eight or more hours per day.
+Sitting still for extended periods is unhealthy for the back and spine.
+Many patients return home for more sitting and only repeat the cycle four or five more times a week.
 A sedentary lifestyle is a major contributing factor for those experiencing back pain.
-Sitting for extended periods of time puts pressure on the spine, leading to pain from herniated discs, pinched nerves and bulges.
-Sitting weakens the muscles that would normally support the spine and help prevent such things from causing pain.
+Sitting for extended periods puts pressure on the spine, leading to herniated discs, pinched nerves, and bulges.
+Sitting weakens the muscles that would typically support the spine and help prevent such things from causing pain.

 A lack of exercise and physical activity can contribute to back pain.
 Regular exercise keeps your spine flexible and your muscles strong, supporting your spine and preventing some causes of back pain.
 Even gentle forms of exercise – such as yoga, swimming, and walking – can help you reduce back pain.

 Being overweight adds additional stress and strain on the body’s joints.
-Excess weight of the extra load on the joints directly increases the likelihood of experiencing back pain.
-By maintaining a healthy weight, the strain on your joints, and back is lessened, and the likelihood of debilitating back pain is decreased drastically.
+The excess weight of the extra load on the joints directly increases the likelihood of experiencing back pain.
+By maintaining a healthy weight, the strain on your joints and back is lessened, and the possibility of debilitating back pain is decreased drastically.

-Certain occupations involve heavy and frequent lifting, repetitive motions, and other strain inducing motions that all can contribute to a person experiencing back pain.
-Also the absence of movement presents a hazard, for example, standing or sitting still for long periods of time can lead to a person experiencing back pain that stems from compression of the spine and weakening of muscles that support the back.
+Also, the absence of movement presents a hazard; for example, standing or sitting still for long periods can lead to a person experiencing back pain that stems from compression of the spine and weakening of muscles that support the back.

 Habitual slouching while sitting at a desk or at home while reading or on your devices are postural conditions that contribute to the likelihood of back pain.
 Ergonomics in your workstation or reading chair can help promote good posture and decrease the risk of experiencing back pain by reducing strain on your spine, neck, and limbs.
 The importance of good ergonomics cannot be stressed enough in your work life.

 Smokers are more likely to have chronic back pain compared to non-smokers.
-Smoking also increases your risk for osteoporosis, slower healing, and degeneration diseases.
+Smoking also increases your risk for osteoporosis, slower healing, and degenerative diseases.
 All of these conditions can lead to more pain.